bbhardin/A-Guide-to-MacOS-Scaled-Resolutions/README.md

 **WARNING:** Try this at your own risk.
 I am not an expert in display hardware and am not responsible for any damage to components or system files.
 Additionally, this may place a greater burden on your graphics card.

-***Update (12/30/22):*** This process still works for MacOS Ventura, as well as for Apple Silicon!
-This guide will be updated in the coming days to better detail the process.
+***Update (May 16, 2023):*** This process still works for MacOS Ventura, as well as for Apple Silicon!
+This guide has been updated with a new and hopefully easier process for scaled reslutions, but check out previous versions for past OS versions.

 ## Background